Global Horizons USA LLC

 Markus Paul Hallgrimson, Co-Founder and President

-Countries Served: Germany, Ireland, Italy, Netherlands, Spain, Switzerland, Turkey, United States, Vietnam
+Countries Served: Brazil, France, Germany, Indonesia, Italy, Netherlands, Spain, United Kingdom, United States, Vietnam

 For-Profit Organization: Established 2013